henrikrxn/henrikrxn.github.io/input/blog/SSH-with-Teamcity/index.md

 ---
 Title: "Using SSH in TeamCity"
-published: "2017-12-06"
+Published: "2017-12-06"
-updated: "2020-05-09"
+Updated: "2021-08-03"
-redirects:
+RedirectFrom:
-    - /Using-SSH-with-TeamCity/
+- Using-SSH-with-TeamCity/index.html
 ---
-As part of our TeamCity build jobs in Azure we needed to extract data from a Software as a Service (SaaS) SAP installation, but we only had access to the SAP system from within our own network because of the SaaS provider's white list policy.
+One a project I worked on we needed to extract data from a Software as a Service (SaaS) SAP installation as part of our TeamCity build jobs in Azure, but we only had access to the SAP system from within our own network because of the SaaS provider's white list policy.
 Adding our Azure build agents to the white list was not an option as build agents were created as needed and disposed after a given period of inactivity.

 That TeamCity agents were created as needed also limits the ability to configure SSH for the user running the actual TeamCity build process as this configuration